freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The server sees the plaintext codename, used as the login identifier,
-   of every source.
+   of every *Source*.
--  The server sees all HTTP requests made by the source, the admin, and
+-  The server sees all HTTP requests made by the*Source*, the admin, and
-   the journalist.
+   the *Journalist*.
--  The server sees the plaintext submissions of every source.
+-  The server sees the plaintext submissions of every *Source*.
--  The server sees the plaintext communication between journalists and
+-  The server sees the plaintext communication between *Journalists* and
-   their sources.
+   their *Sources*.
--  The server stores the onion service private key for the source interface.
+-  The server stores the onion service private key for the *Source* interface.
 -  The server stores the onion service private key and authentication token for
-   the Journalist interface.
+   the *Journalist Interface*.
 -  The server stores and (optional) TLS private key and certificate (if HTTPS
-   is enabled on the source interface)
+   is enabled on the *Source* interface)
 -  The server stores hashes of codenames, created with scrypt and
    randomly-generated salts.
 -  The server stores journalist password hashes, created with script and
    randomly-generated salts, as well as TOTP seeds.
 -  The server stores only encrypted submissions and communication on
    disk.
--  The server stores a GPG key for each source, with the source's
+-  The server stores a GPG key for each *Source*, with the *Source*'s
    codename as the passphrase.
 -  The server may `store plaintext submissions in memory for at most 24
    hours <https://github.com/freedomofpress/securedrop/pull/805>`__.
 -  The server stores sanitized Tor logs, created using the `SafeLogging
    option <https://www.torproject.org/docs/tor-manual.html.en>`__, for
    the *Source Interface*, the *Journalist Interface*, and SSH.
--  The server stores both access and error logs for the Journalist
+-  The server stores both access and error logs for the *Journalist
-   Interface.
+   Interface*.
 -  The server stores connection history and audit logs for the admin.
 -  The server can connect to the *Monitor Server* using an SSH key and a
    passphrase.